 Atlas, Nava.
 Love and Marriage.
 Amberwood Press, 2008.
-This altered comic book rewrites the content of the dialogue bubbles to juxtapose present-day cultural obsessions with the visual culture of the 50s.
-The original advertisements have been left untouched as, according the artists, their absurdity needs no embellishment.
+This altered comic book rewrites the dialog to juxtapose present-day cultural obsessions with the visual culture of the 50s.
+The original advertisements have been left untouched as, according to the artist, their absurdity needs no embellishment.

 Atlas, Nava.
 Secret Recipes for the Modern Wife.
 Amberwood Press, 2007.
 This satirical cookbook includes recipes such as Gender Role Casserole, Hyper Critical Raisin Role, and Souffle of Fallen Expectations.

-Carmen, Carissa amd Gretchen Hooker.
+Carmen, Carissa and Gretchen Hooker.
 Good Eats.
 Women’s Studio Workshop, 2005.
 The red casing holds a place setting and recipe cards which contemplate the intersection of food, family, place, and memory.

 O'Banion, Nance.
 Domestic Science.
 Flying Fish Press, 1990.
 Linoleum cut illustrations accompany an investigation of idioms, reading, and psychosocial experience.